 Additionally, be accountable.
 Take responsibility where it makes sense to without making excuses.
 Be sure to discuss what you learned from the termination, including how this action will help you become a better team member for this particular position.
 This line of discussion will naturally answer the “Why should we hire you” question without your interviewer even asking it.

 Something most won’t tell you is to be mindful of body language.
 Do not let your interviewer feel you are hiding something.
-Maintain eye contact, do not squirm, and keep an open body language.
-Be prepared for questions as it relates to how you will not repeat the same error in a future position.
+Maintain eye contact, do not squirm, and keep an open body position.
+Be prepared for questions related to how you will not repeat the same error in a future position.

 Find an Agency to Support You